learn-co-curriculum/phase-0-git-basics-lab/README.md

 3. `git remote add origin your-remote-repository-URL`.
 This sets the remote, so you can push and pull code.

 ##Push code to Github
-1. Let's add something to our READme.
+1. Let's add something to our README.
 Open the file and add whatever text you'd like.
 2. Now look at the remote repo on Github.
-Notice that the new text in your READme is not there.
+Notice that the new text in your README is not there.
 Let's fix this by pushing our code up to Github.
 3. If we `git push` right away, we still won't get the changes because we have not tracked and committed the changes.
-Let's do that: `git add .` and `git commit -m "add content to READme"`
+Let's do that: `git add .` and `git commit -m "add content to README"`
 4. Now we can `git push`.
 5. Confirm that your changes are now on Github, and you're done!